BTEC Level 3 National Extended Diploma

 Level 3 courses offered:

-- Level 3 Subsidiary Diploma in Horse Management (60 credits)
+- Level 3 Foundation Diploma in Equine Management (1 year)

 Industry Work Placement

 All students aged 16-18 on our Level 2 & Level 3 programmes will now have to take part in an exciting and compulsory 50-day industry placement programme alongside completion of their vocational course.
 The programme will give you the chance to gain valuable skills in a real working environment whilst being paired with your ideal employer.